Interview: Frank Borman, commander of Apollo 8

 You've said that Apollo 8 worked perfectly, but didn't you have a problem with the navigation system on the way home?

+Technically it wasn't difficult at all because the machinery worked perfectly.
 On the way back we did have a problem, not with the navigation system, it was a problem with Lovell – he screwed-up and hit the wrong button!